Cambodia

 A Khmer Rouge soldier waves his pistol and orders store owners to abandon their shops in Phnom Penh, Cambodia, as communist forces take over the capital in April, 1975.

 In 1970, Lon Nol overthrew Sihanouk, and the latter fled to Beijing, where Pol Pot was also visiting.
 On the advice of CPC, Khmer Rouge changed its position to support Sihanouk, establishing the National United Front of Kampuchea.
 In 1970 alone, the Chinese reportedly gave the United Front 400 tons of military aid.
-In April 1974, Sihanouk and Khmer Rouge leaders Ieng Sary and Khieu Samphan met with Mao in Beijing; Mao agreed on the policies Khmer Rouge proposed but was against marginalizing Sihanouk in a new Cambodia after winning the civil war.
+In April 1974, Sihanouk and Khmer Rouge leaders Ieng Sary and Khieu Samphan met with Mao in Beijing; Mao agreed on the policies Khmer Rouge proposed but was against marginalising Sihanouk in a new Cambodia after winning the civil war.
 In 1975, Khmer Rouge defeated the Khmer Republic and started the Cambodian genocide.

 Young Cambodian boy beside hundreds of skulls